-Periodic reports on routine monitoring shall contain, at least:

-- (i) A brief analysis of the results; calculating achievement rates and establishing trends; - (ii) A summary with any relevant findings that may help or constraint the future data collection activities in the established periods and, if appropriate; - (iii) Propose specific solutions assessing the advantages and disadvantages of each.
+Periodic reports on routine monitoring shall contain, at least: (i) a brief analysis of the results; calculating achievement rates and establishing trends, (ii) a summary with any relevant findings that may help or constraint the future data collection activities in the established periods and, if appropriate (iv) propose specific solutions assessing the advantages and disadvantages of each.

-As stated in the Project TOR, additional special reports are to be produced "as and when required."
+As stated in the TOR, additional special reports are to be produced "as and when required."
 We propose that some of these special reports ought to be thematic studies and case studies that can be punctually required at different times of the project implementation as to create knowledge on the implementation and its results, to be shared and further implemented.

-CHAPTER - 4: MONTHLY MONITORING REPORT
+CHAPTER-4: QUARTERLY MONITORING AND EVALUATION REPORT (QM&ER)